entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (2024): "Forey (1991, char.
 35) defined a character to consider the condition in which the posterior openings of the rostral organ were confluent.
 We subdivided the original plesiomorphic condition into two conditions reflecting the relative distance separating the two pores on the preorbital.
 Forey (1980) mentioned that this character was linked with the presence of the preorbital (Character 57); when the preorbital is absent it is not possible to code for the condition of the posterior openings of the rostral organ.
 The three character-states form a morphocline.
 Character 6 is linked to characters 4 and 57.“

 > - Character XX in 'early gnathostome phylogeny dataset'.
+> - This character is contingent on the presence of the rostral organ pores, Character 4 herein.
 >> - The coding of *Qujingodus* is ?.

 ### 7. Posterior openings of rostral organ: anterior and posterior pores aligned horizontally (0), posterior pore offset posterodorsally to anterior pore (1).